SWIFTSIM/swiftsimio-joss-paper/paper.md

 `swiftsimio` is a python package for reading data created by the SWIFT [@SWIFT] simulation code.
-SWIFT is designed to run cosmological hydrodynamics simulations that produce petabytes of data, and `swiftsimio` leverages the huge amounts of custom metadata that SWIFT produces to allow for chunked loading of the particle data and to enable integration with `unyt` [@unyt].
+SWIFT is designed to run cosmological hydrodynamics simulations that produce petabytes of data, and `swiftsimio` leverages the custom metadata that SWIFT produces to allow for chunked loading of the particle data and to enable integration with `unyt` [@unyt].

 # Background

-Cosmological galaxy formation simulations have been used for decades now to enable the understanding of the process of galaxy formation.
+Cosmological gallaxy formation simulations are used to track simulated galaxies across cosmic time in an attempt to better understand the process of galaxy formation and evolution.
 As time has progressed, so has the scale of these simulations.
 The state-of-the-art simulations planned for the next decade, using codes like SWIFT, will generate petabytes of data thanks to their use of hundreds of billions of particles.
-Analysing this data presents a unique challenge, as typically the data reduction is performed either on single compute nodes or even on individual desktop machines.
+Analysing this data presents a unique challenge, with the data reduction performed on either single compute nodes or on individual desktop machines.

 In the original EAGLE simulation [@EAGLE], just the co-ordinates of the gas particles in a single snapshot used 82 Gb of storage space.
 State-of-the-art